Midland Main Line: Under British Railways and privatisation

-Most Leicester-Nottingham local passenger trains were taken over by diesel units from 14 April 1958, taking about 51 minutes between the two cities.
+Most Leicester-Nottingham local passenger trains were taken over by diesel multiple units from 14 April 1958, taking about 51 minutes between the two cities.

-When the Great Central Main Line closed in 1966, the Midland Main Line became the only direct main-line rail link between London and the East Midlands and parts of South Yorkshire.
+When the Great Central Main Line closed in 1966, the Midland Main Line became the only direct main line rail link between London, the East Midlands and parts of South Yorkshire.

-The Beeching cuts and electrification of the West Coast Main Line brought an end to the marginally longer London–Manchester service via Sheffield.
+The Beeching cuts and electrification of the West Coast Main Line brought an end to the marginally longer London–Manchester service, via the Hope Valley Line and Sheffield.

-In 1977, the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network, and by 1979 BR presented a range of options that included electrifying the Midland Main Line from London to Yorkshire by 2000.
-By 1983, the line had been electrified from Moorgate to Bedford, but proposals to continue electrification to Nottingham and Sheffield were not implemented.
+In 1977, the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network; by 1979, BR presented a range of options that included electrifying the Midland Main Line from London to Yorkshire by 2000.
+By 1983, the line had been electrified from to Bedford, but proposals to continue electrification to Nottingham and Sheffield were not implemented.